jinseikenai/glomeruli_detection/README.md

 ## <a name='learning'>Transfer Learning or Additional Learning</a>

-  Based on our learning model, you could do your transfer learning or additional learning.
+  Based on our trained model, you could do your transfer learning or additional learning.

   For reference information on how to do learning, Please refer to the following notes, and my_train.py and my_trainer.py.